 Travel Accelerator and hybris 6.1: technical details

-Travel accelerator needs some changes to work with hybris 6.1.
-It was designed for 6.0 that is not fully compatible with 6.0.
+Travel Accelerator needs some changes to work with hybris 6.1.
+It was designed for 6.0, which is not fully compatible with 6.1.

-Some changes which are needed to be made to make it work with hybris 6.1:
+Some changes are needed to make it work with hybris 6.1:

 © Rauf Aliev, October 2016